dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 ---------------------------------------------------
 The options pattern has the advantage that it creates loose coupling between options values and their consumers.
 Once you've associated an options class with the actual options values, any other class can get access to the options through the dependency injection framework.
-So there is no need to pass around options values.
+There is no need to pass around options values.

 This breaks down though if you want to use the same middleware twice, with different options.
 For example an authorization middleware used in different branches allowing different roles.
 You can't associate two different options objects with the one options class.

 The solution is to get the options objects with the actual options values in your ``Startup`` class and pass those directly to each instance of your middleware.

-1. Add a second key to appsettings.json
+1. Add a second key to *appsettings.json*

     To add a second set of options to the *appsettings.json* file, simply use a new key to uniquely identify it: